checkly/docs.checklyhq.com/site/content/docs/cli/using-environment-variables.md

 ## Remote Environment Variables

 Checkly also stores environment variables in your Checkly account.
-These can exist at the [Account, Group or Check level](/docs/browser-checks/variables/).
+These can exist at the [Global, Group or Check level](/docs/browser-checks/variables/).
 Here is what you need to remember:

 1. Use remote environment variables to dynamically inject or replace values during runtime of a check.
 2. Remote variables can be set and overridden when invoking the `test` command.